sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 [Do the security lab]
 -   (Do the lab work)
 -   git add-commit -m “end of security lab”
--   git push origin master --force  (to force the remote master to sync with local master - do not to this in production! :-))
+-   git push origin main --force  (to force the remote main to sync with local main - do not to this in production! :-))
 ```